 Allow the soil to dry out completely before watering the plant again.
 You can just use regular tap water.
 You’ll want to make sure that when you water, it flows through the soil and drainage holes and doesn’t just drip.
 Give the plant a good soak and let it completely dry out.

 Since the rubber plant has large thick and shiny leaves, they can be dust magnets.
 (See my post on how to clean houseplant leaves.)
 I like to take my rubber plants either into the shower or out on the deck and hose them down completely with a shower head or hose.
 This cleans the leaves and thoroughly waters the plant.
 Win-win.

 What is the best soil for a variegated rubber plant?

 You’ll want to choose a soil that drains easily.
 Any well-draining houseplant soil could work.
 Look for something labeled “house-plant” or “well-draining container” soil.
 But if you’re a bit more advanced and want to make sure you’re providing best of the best for your variegated rubber plant, a great recommendation for a soil recipe is 1/3 regular potting mix, 1/3 cacti soil, and 1/3 perlite.

 This airy, drier mix will allow your soil to completely dry easily between watering.
-My large variegated rubber plant is currently in a well-draining potting mix that came pre-mixed with perlite and peat moss in it.
+My large variegated rubber plant is currently in a well-draining potting mix that came pre-mixed with perlite and coco coir or fine moss in it.
 I threw in another handful of perlite further help with drainage.